Ravindra Dhangekar

 Ravindra Hemraj Dhangekar is an Indian politician from Pune, who previously served as a member of the Maharashtra Legislative Assembly from the Kasba Peth Assembly constituency.
 He won the seat in a by-election in March 2023, which was necessitated by the death of the incumbent BJP MLA Mukta Tilak.
 Dhangekar's victory on a Congress ticket was seen as a significant upset, ending the BJP's 28-year hold on the constituency.
-However, he lost the assembly elections from Kasba Peth to BJP candidate the following year.
+However, he lost the assembly elections from Kasba Peth to a BJP candidate the following year.